Lots of photos ahead!

 We have 4 strawberry beds, which contain ever-bearing varieties of strawberries.
 On the outside of the garden fence (nevermind the weeds) is a Rose of Sharon bush.

-Below is pink-eyed purple hull peas in the foreground and tomatoes in the background.
+Below are pink-eyed purple hull peas in the foreground and tomatoes in the background.

 Marigolds are scattered throughout the plantings; here it peeks out from the black-eyed peas, which are now getting close to being ready for harvest.
 Peas are one of Mom's favorite garden veggies and she loves when we cook them for lunch.